 Clothing > Men’s > Winters > Jeans > etc, etc…

 Google doesn’t like this kind of mega menus, which will hurt your rankings in the search results.

 That’s why big giants like Amazon, FashionNova, etc., don’t use this multilevel menu.

 And, Neither Should You!

-Your website should only have single dropdowns that look like:
+Your website should only have single dropdowns that look like the following:

 Clothing > Mens, Womens, Summers, Winters, etc… and then next: Accessories > Glasses, Shoes, Bags, etc… you get the idea.